MihaiDragutescu/Servio/README.md

 # Servio

-Servio is an Android mobile application that aims to facilitate the process of taking and serving orders in a restaurant, to streamline the communication between the staff (waiters - chefs) and allow easier management of halls, employees and menu.
-The application differentiates between 3 types of users: administrator, waiter and chef.
-Each of them has access to a customized version of the application through which they can perform specific actions.
+Servio is an Android mobile app that aims to facilitate the process of taking and serving orders in a restaurant, to streamline the communication between the staff (waiters - chefs) and allow easier management of halls, employees and menu.
+The app differentiates between 3 types of users: administrator, waiter and chef.
+Each of them has access to a customized version of the app through which they can perform specific actions.

 Technologies used: Java, XML, Cloud Firestore.